wetransform/inspire-extensions/patterns/_posts/2016-06-16-codelist-extension.markdown

 ## XML Instance Example

-In INSPIRE GML 3.3, we encode an instance of a code list value by using a `gml:ReferenceType`.
+In INSPIRE 4.0, which uses GML 3.3, we encode an instance of a code list value by using a `gml:ReferenceType`.
 In the `ReferenceType` element, we set the `xlink:href` attribute to point to the fully qualified name of the code list and the value.
 In addition, the INSPIRE guidelines recommend using the `xlink:title` attribute to a meaningful label.

 <pre data-line="23,24" class="line-numbers" data-src="/patterns/examples/codelist-instance.xml">
 <code class="language-xml">